-The Bible passages were selected to provide essential information relevant to senior secondary students on Christianity, the relationship of human beings with their Maker and others and how to conduct themselves as Christians in the society.
-An order was maintained in the curriculum.
-For instance, year one deals with new testament, year two studies the old testament and year three focuses on gospels according St. Mattew, Luke, Mark and Acts of the apostles.
+The Bible passages were selected to provide essential information relevant to junior secondary students on Christianity, the relationship of human beings with their maker and others and how to conduct themselves as Christians in the society.
+An order was maintained in the syllabus.
+For instance, year one deals with the Old Testament (OT), year two studies the New Testament (NT) and year three, the Acts of Apostles.